-- (54) To maintain candidature, candidates must fulfill imposed milestones, including progress reviews, during their candidature. - (55) If candidates fail to complete a milestone in accordance with the Higher Degree by Research Progression

-Procedure, their Home Faculty may impose a period of probation with the approval of the Dean of Graduate Studies.

-When a probationary period is imposed, the candidates, with the guidance and support of their supervision panel and Home Faculty, must: - a. within a month FTE, devise a revised plan on the activities they will complete to finish their research; and - b. specify how they will manage the past or potential impediments to their progress. - (56) If candidates do not complete this revised plan on time or do not progress adequately over the next 6 months FTE they may be invited to show cause as to why they should be permitted to maintain their enrolment.
-Once candidates demonstrate adequate progress, the Dean of Graduate Studies may remove the probation.

-- (57) If candidates engage in misconduct, they will be invited to show cause as to why they should be permitted to maintain their enrolment.
-Misconduct includes breaches of the University's Codes of Conduct and the Menzies Code of Conduct if applicable. - (58) A show cause notice will be issued only after all reasonable attempts to assist the candidate.
+- (56) To maintain candidature, candidates must fulfill imposed milestones, including progress reviews, during their candidature. - (57) If, after candidature has been confirmed, candidates fail to complete a milestone in accordance with the Higher Degree by Research Progression Procedure, their home faculty may impose a period of probation with the approval of the Dean of Graduate Studies.
+When a probationary period is imposed, the candidates, with the guidance and support of their supervision panel and home faculty, must: - a. within a month FTE, devise a revised plan on the activities they will complete to finish their research; and - b. specify how they will manage the past or potential impediments to their progress. - (58) If candidates do not complete this revised plan on time or do not progress adequately over the next 6 months FTE they will be required to show cause as to why they should be permitted to maintain their enrolment.
+Once candidates demonstrate adequate progress, the Dean of Graduate Studies may remove the probation. - (59) If candidates engage in misconduct, they will be invited to show cause as to why they should be permitted to maintain their enrolment.
+Misconduct includes breaches of the University's Code of Conduct Students and the Menzies Code of Conduct if applicable. - (60) A show cause notice will be issued only after all reasonable attempts to assist the candidate.
 If the Dean of Graduate Studies issues a show cause notice, candidates must respond to Research and Innovation within four weeks in writing.
 Candidates can also choose to meet relevant staff members to discuss their case.
-Usually, the attendees will include: - a. the Dean of Graduate Studies; - b. the Faculty Pro Vice-Chancellor or delegate of the Home Faculty; - c. the Principal Supervisor; - d. a relevant staff member of Research and Innovation; and - e. a support person, chosen by the candidate. - (59) The Research Committee will then consider this response to decide whether to: - a. exclude the candidate: - b. invite the candidate, if enrolled in a PhD, to enrol in a Masters by Research instead; or - c. permit the candidate to continue, subject to specified conditions, such as engagement with support services or adjustments to milestones, that must include probation. - (60) Any notice of exclusion will be issued by the Research Committee and sent to the candidate.
+Usually, the attendees will include: - a. the Dean of Graduate Studies: - b. the Pro Vice-Chancellor or delegate of the home faculty; - c. the Principal Supervisor; - d. a relevant staff member of Research and Innovation; and - e. a support person, who is not a solicitor or barrister, chosen by the candidate. - (61) The Research Committee will then consider this response to decide whether to: - a. exclude the candidate; - b. invite the candidate, if enrolled in a PhD, to enrol in a Masters by Research instead; or - c. permit the candidate to continue, subject to specified conditions, such as engagement with support services or adjustments to milestones, that must include probation. - (62) Any notice of exclusion will be issued by the Research Committee and sent to the candidate.
 The notice will summarise the reasons for the decision and inform the candidate that they can appeal to the Student Appeals Committee.
-If the candidate does not initiate an appeal within twenty working days the University will action the exclusion. - (61) If candidates lodge an appeal while enrolled, they will remain enrolled until the appeal has been resolved.
-If an appeal is unsuccessful, the exclusion will begin from the date of this decision. - (62) The University must notify the relevant government authority of the updated enrolment status if the candidate is an international student. - (63) If a candidate wishes to withdraw from their course, they should notify their principal supervisor and Home Faculty and submit the Withdrawal Form as soon as possible. - (64) If the candidate delays their withdrawal, they may be granted less time to complete another HDR course in future.
+If the candidate does not initiate an appeal within twenty working days the University will action the exclusion. - (63) If candidates lodge an appeal while enrolled, they will remain enrolled until the appeal has been resolved.
+If an appeal is unsuccessful, the exclusion will begin from the date of this decision. - (64) The University must notify the relevant government authority of the updated enrolment status if the candidate is an international student. - (65) If a candidate wishes to withdraw from their course, they should notify their principal supervisor and home faculty and submit the Withdrawal Form as soon as possible.

+(66) If the candidate delays their withdrawal, they may be granted less time to complete another HDR course in future.
 Candidates may withdraw at any time except while their research is under examination.
 To prevent potential complications around student visas and tuition fees, international candidates must discuss their intention to withdraw from candidature with CDU Global.